 Yes it can.
-Orthokeratology (or ortho-k) involves the use of contact lenses to slow or halt myopia (shortsightedness) in its tracks.
-This is most often achieved through special contact lenses that are worn during sleep.
+Orthokeratology, also known as ortho-k, involves the use of special contact lenses to slow or halt myopia (shortsightedness) in its tracks.
+This is most often achieved through hard contact lenses that are worn during sleep.

 If you are worried about your prescription changing and in particular about your child’s eyesight getting progressively worse, orthokeratology might be just what you’ve been looking for.